CANADA STOCKS-Futures indicate higher start after BoJ stimulus boost

 Reuters global stocks poll for Canada

-Canadian markets directory ($1= C$1.12) (Reporting by Nikhil Kumar in Bangalore; Editing by Kirti Pandey and Ted Kerr)
+Canadian markets directory ($1= C$1.12) (Reporting by Nikhil Kumar in Bangalore; Editing by Kirti Pandey)

 * Erickson Inc plan of reorganization confirmed by bankruptcy court